-With the Network frequency mode set to Manual, you can enter the network frequency value received from your cable provider here.
+With Frequency scan set to Quick or Advanced, you can enter here the network frequency value received from your cable provider.
 To enter the value, use the number keys.

 Frequency scan

 Select the method of searching for channels.
 You can select the faster Quick scan method and use the predefined settings used by most cable providers in your country.